insanepenguin/EPB-site/index.md

                 <!--<i class="fas fa-5x fa-balance-scale tm-contact-item-icon"></i>-->
                 <p class="mb-0">
                   Homelab:
-                  I'm currenlty running a Homelab with a server running vShere that hosts my development and testing infrastructure.
+                  I'm currenlty running a Homelab with a server running vShere that hosts my development and testing environment.
 I'm using a pair of Raspberry pis to help with monitoring software and hardware.
                 </p>
               </div>